Understanding Witness Surveillance: A Comprehensive Guide

-Witness statement surveillance is the practice of monitoring and observing individuals to gather information relevant to a legal investigation or court proceeding.
-There are several types of witness statement surveillance, each with advantages and disadvantages.
-This section will explore the most common types of witness statement surveillance.
+Witness surveillance is the practice of monitoring and observing individuals to gather information relevant to a legal investigation or court proceeding.
+There are several types of witness surveillance, each with advantages and disadvantages.
+This section will explore the most common types of witness surveillance.

 Physical Surveillance